cgrimes21/R-Server/README.md

 - Use `Shift` + `PgUp` and `PgDown` to scroll up and down in the Ubuntu Server terminal
 - [MySQL Cheat Sheet](https://gist.github.com/bradtraversy/c831baaad44343cc945e76c2e30927b3)

+---

+## License

+Private project - not for public distribution.

+---

+*Last Updated: 2025-12-12*